mcrowe/codecore-js/notes/day5.md

 ### Exercises:
-Using a CSS transition and a helper class:
+Using a CSS transition and a helper class.
 - When "Button 1" is clicked, animate the rocket ship to double its size.
 Make it return to its previous size when clicked again.
 - When "Button 2" is clicked, animate the rocket ship to slide to the right 100 px when clicked, and back when clicked again.
 - When the rocket ship is clicked, animate it to fade out (using CSS transitions).